Rapid Return on Investment.

 Software.
-There are three ways that an OCBMS can be priced: monthly “cloud rental”, a revenue sharing model, and the more traditional license approach.
-The monthly and revenue share models are great – if you’re the software vendor that profits from them.
-Circle Commerce prefers the license model, because it’s better for our clients.
-It’s a simple, age-old question: why rent when you can own?
+There are three ways that an ERP can be priced: monthly cloud/subscription, a revenue sharing model, and the traditional one time license acquisition.
+The revenue share model is great – if you’re the software vendor that profits from them.
+CircleHub is offered in both the subscription and license models, allwowing customers to choose the option that fits their needs most effectively.

 Upgrades.
 Isn’t that what maintenance is for?
 Many of our existing clients came to us when they were faced with the monstrous fee for the “next upgrade” from their bloatware vendor.
-Circle Commerce has never charged for upgrades and never will.
+CircleHub has never had a “charged for” upgrade and never will.

 IT staff.
-Most ERP competitors utilize one of the old-school SQL databases, and for a system of any reasonable size, require a DBA (database administrator) to keep it running properly.
-For mid-sized systems, the fully-loaded personnel cost for the DBA alone can be as much as the entire system from Circle Commerce.
+Our “Big ERP” competitors utilize one of the old-school SQL databases, and for a system of any reasonable size, require a DBA (database administrator) to keep it running properly.
+For mid-sized systems, the fully-loaded personnel cost for the DBA alone can be as much as the entire CircleHub system.

 System users.
 This is the “stealth” item for most systems.
-Because of Circle Commerce’s ability to specifically fit each system to each customer, functions – and in many cases entire positions – can be eliminated or re-assigned through proper automation.
-It’s not uncommon for Circle Commerce customers to determine that their labor savings exceed the system price.
+Because of CircleHub’s ability to specifically fit each system to each customer, functions – and in many cases entire positions – can be eliminated or re-assigned through proper automation.
+It’s not uncommon for CircleHub customers to determine that their labor savings exceed the system price.